![]() |

-The Pishon "flows through the whole land of Havilah" which was rich in gold.
-Havilah is also the name of one of Kush's sons (Gen. 10:7) and the "Kushites" lived in Nubia and the Sudan.
-Kushite kings also ruled in Egypt and were the first to unite the peoples of the Upper and Lower Nile.
+Genesis 2 states that the Pishon "flows through the whole land of Havilah" which was rich in gold.
+The Beja, called the "Medjayu" by the Egyptians, brought gold to Egypt from mines deep in the heartland of Nubia and Kush.
+Havilah is also the name of one of Kush's sons (Gen. 10:7) and some Kushite kings ruled in Egypt.

-Ha'vilah refers to the place where the waters part.
-Very likely this is a reference to the area where the White Nile and the Blue Nile merge into the Nile below the 5th Cataract (see map).
-The current of these rivers flows north.
+Ha'vilah refers to the place where the Blue Nile and the White Nile separate at the Nile's source.
+This is the area where the two merge into the Nile below the 5th Cataract (see map above).
+The current of the Nile River flows north toward the Mediterranean.

 The Shrine Cities of Nubia